pb4git/Ocean-of-code/README.md

  # Strategy
 As of writing this PM, I have come to the conclusion that captain sonar must be played as two mini-games in one.
 1) A space-filling game where you must claim the most surface area to out-survive the opponent in the late game
-2) A waiting game where you must **at all point in time be ready** if the opponent finds and engages your submarine
+2) A waiting game where you must **at any time be ready** if the opponent finds and engages your submarine

 Obviously, this assumes decent fighting logic as soon as both submarines are close to each other and revealed.